 Offering 0pen and Honest Professional Advice

-Howard has completed a new book for language learnres on how to learn Welsh and other languages.
-It is around 180 pages.
+Howard has completed a new book for language learners on how to learn Welsh and other languages second languages.
+I should be available on Kindle and Amazon Print on demand by September 2020.
+It is around 160 pages.

 The book has the potential to make the learning of languages easier and more acessible to all learners.

 Howard is expecting to make the book available in early 2020.
 It refers to proven research methods.

 Speaking a language is the fastest skill that the human brain can apply.
 We all possess the fluency of PhD academics in our native language.
 We all apply our aural language with ease and flow.
 Learning a new language is one of the most challenging tasks that adults and older children can undertake because they need to learn a new basic skill.
 There are no miracle methods of learning them.

 New languages are one of the most challenging subjects teach.
 Tutors often expect learners to memorise phrases like ‘parrots’, through drilling them, repeatedly practising them like musical scales.
 This offers learners with an initial sense of tangible communicative progress, but it will not provide them with secure avenues that develop into ever-increasing longer-term learning success.

 Hurd and Murphy of the Open University (2006) contended that:

 “Often as learners we set off with unrealistic assumptions, some of which may be fostered by the advertising employed by some course providers of language learners, along the lines of 'Learn a language in three weeks!”